angus-ai/angus-sdk-python/README.rst

 Go further
 ----------

-- Request your own credentials, currently send us an email at `contact@angus.ai <mailto:contact@angus.ai>`_
-- The complete documentation is on the way.
+- The complete API documentation is available `here <http://angus-doc.readthedocs.io/en/latest/services/index.html>`_.
 - See "Discussion and support" bellow.

 Discussion and support
 ----------------------

-You can discuss Angus SDK on `the Angus SDK developer mailing list <https://groups.google.com/d/forum/angus-sdk-python-dev>`_, and report bugs on the `GitHub issue tracker <https://github.com/angus-ai/angus-sdk-python/issues>`_.
+You can contact Angus.ai team at `contact@angus.ai <mailto:contact@angus.ai>`_, and report bugs on the `GitHub issue tracker <https://github.com/angus-ai/angus-sdk-python/issues>`_.

 This web site and all documentation is licensed under `Creative Commons 3.0 <http://creativecommons.org/licenses/by/3.0/>`_.